Iran Tour FAQ

 On this page is almost everything you need to know.
 Probably.
-Of course, you may have other questions, and feel free to contactus at any time.
+Of course, you may have other questions, so feel free to contact us at any time.
 But, please keep this in mind:

 We’ll be looking after you – reminding you of your visa application, reminding to provide your arrival details, and anything else that needs doing.
 However, the intention of this page is to minimise the number of emails we receive – and to make things easier for you.

 NOTE: the most important thing you need to do – get your visa application underway.

 You can book your flight whenever you like.
 Aim to arrive in Tehran on the first day of the tour, and the perfect arrival time is mid-morning to early-afternoon.
 If you arrive too early, you may need to wait for your hotel room to be ready (check-in is normally around 12).
 If you arrive very early in the morning, you will possibly need to pay for an extra night at the hotel – check with us and we’ll arrange whatever you require.